Azure/iot-edge-v1/doc/sample_ble.md

      It then proceeds to publish a new message on to the message broker containing the temperature sample data, the MAC address, the IoT Hub device ID and key.
-  4. The IoT Hub HTTP module then receives this message from the identity mapping module and publishes it to the Azure IoT Hub itself.
+  4. The IotHub module then receives this message from the identity mapping module and publishes it to the Azure IoT Hub itself.
   5. The logger module logs all messages from the message broker into a file on the disk.